Check into These Haunted Hotels for an Overnight Fright

-This Halloween season, book a stay you won’t forget at one of these haunted hotels around the West
+This Halloween season, book a stay you won’t forget at one of these haunted hotels around the West.

 The Stanley Hotel, Estes Park, CO

-The Stanley Hotel is most known as the inspiration for Stephen King’s 1977 bestseller The Shining.
+The Stanley Hotel is mostly known as the inspiration for Stephen King’s 1977 bestseller The Shining.
 It opened in 1909 and is now a popular destination for paranormal enthusiasts.
 Some of its “permanent” guests include noisy children and original owner Freelan Oscar Stanley and his wife, Flora.
 Stay on the fourth floor if you’re curious and—if you’re really brave—room 418.

 The Queen Mary, Long Beach, CA

 For three years after her maiden voyage in 1936, the Queen Mary entertained guests traveling the Atlantic.
 The ship was transformed into a troop transport at the onset of World War II in 1939, carrying more than 800,000 troops and participating in the D-Day invasion.
 The Queen Mary was restored in 1946 and resumed passenger service from 1947 to 1967.
 Now docked in Long Beach, California, the ship is a floating hotel and museum and thought of as one of the most haunted places in the world.
 The first-class pool is one of the most active areas but encounters happen throughout the ship.
 Please note: The Queen Mary is closed until further notice.